 Get Your Finances Figured Out

 Let’s start with this one because it is the most important.
 When you first consider buying a house, go to a lender to see what you can afford.
 They will look at your gross income-debt ratio and give you a pre-approval amount, but that number is not necessarily the amount you can afford.
+So, do you have a reliable income?
+Have you invested in platforms like Yuan Pay Group?
+Have you been consistent when paying off previous debts?
+These are just some of the questions you need to ask yourself before going to a lender.

 Your lender won’t take into consideration your taxes, medical insurance, utilities or grocery bill, so make sure you can afford your monthly house payments once you buy your home.
 If you don’t have one already, download a monthly budget planner and figure out how much money you spend a month.
 Using that amount, you can determine how much of a house payment you can afford.